jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 The corresponding point cloud data points are uniformly sampled from the mesh surfaces, and then further preprocessed by moving to the origin and scaling into a unit sphere.
 This dataset is used to establish three benchmarking tasks for evaluating 3D part recognition: fine-grained semantic segmentation and classification.
 In our case we'll use it to finetune PointConv which was pretrained on [ShapeNet dataset](https://arxiv.org/abs/1512.03012).
 ```

-You can download ModelNet dataset on the official [Princeton website](https://modelnet.cs.princeton.edu/).
+You can download ModelNet dataset from the official [Princeton website](https://modelnet.cs.princeton.edu/).

 ```shell
 wget http://modelnet.cs.princeton.edu/ModelNet40.zip